laravel/docs/mail.md

 <a name="postmark-driver"></a>
 #### Postmark Driver

-To use the Postmark driver, install Postmark's SwiftMailer transport via Composer:
+To use the Postmark driver, install Symfony's Postmark Mailer transport via Composer:

-    composer require wildbit/swiftmailer-postmark
+    composer require symfony/postmark-mailer

-Next, install the Guzzle HTTP library and set the `default` option in your `config/mail.php` configuration file to `postmark`.
+Next set the `default` option in your `config/mail.php` configuration file to `postmark`.
 Finally, verify that your `config/services.php` configuration file contains the following options:

     'postmark' => [
         'token' => env('POSTMARK_TOKEN'),